stoffelio/statamic-dynamic-token/README.md

 Add the `{{ dynamic_token }}` tag to the view so it appears on the same page as your form.

-The inserted JS add tokens to all forms that have an input with `name="_token"`.
+The inserted JS adds tokens to all forms that have an input with `name="_token"`.

 Tokens are refreshed every 15 minutes to prevent time-out.